Rhubar/Rhubar/README.md

 There will be a portfolio available full of impressive projects, so watch this space [^1]
 [^1]: Coming soon

-Here is a my [LinkedIn](https://www.linkedin.com/in/alexander-szwabowicz/), please feel free to contact me
+Here is my [LinkedIn](https://www.linkedin.com/in/alexander-szwabowicz/), please feel free to contact me

 ![Image of a construction sign with the text 'under construction'](tempSign.png)